-If a banana was fully ripe (GI of 62), then its glycemic load would range from 11 for a very small banana to 22 for a very large banana.
+If a banana is fully ripe (with a GI of 62), then its glycemic load could range from 11 for a very small banana to 22 for a very large banana.

-To ensure you don’t cause your blood sugar to rise too much, it’s important to be aware of the size of the banana you’re eating.
+To ensure that your blood sugar doesn’t rise too much, it’s important to be aware of the size of the banana you’re eating.